The Snow® Communications Blog

 Let’s not let the science doubters, including physicians running for president, carry this debate.
 People of reason need to speak out, loudly and often.

-competition in Medicare Advantage
+No competition in Medicare Advantage plans?

 Is there no competition in Medicare Advantage plans?
 Not according to a new study by The Commonwealth Fund.
 As a Minneapolis healthcare PR agency, we like competition.
 In the case of these privatized Medicare plans, it has the potential to drive prices down and offer more choice and better service and quality to health plan members.
 And, of course, as a healthcare PR and marketing firm, competition provides more opportunities for us to help get out the message.